iterorganization/imas-python/docs/source/api_overview.rst

 of the :py:class:`IDSPrimitives` encountered in a Depth-First Search.
 The backend reading routines `get()` and `put()` then use these types and dimensions when reading, if they are set.
-Reading of data at an unknown DD version Before the :py:class:`IDSRoot` is created and the backend is opened the DD version of the IDS is unknown.
+Reading of data at an unknown DD version before the :py:class:`IDSRoot` is created and the backend is opened, the DD version of the IDS is unknown.
 At the time of `get()` the DD version is found by `read_data_dictionary_version`, which reads :py:class:`IDS_properties/version_put/data_dictionary`

 Implicit conversions:
 -----------
 - Add field
-  - no data can be converted
+  - No data can be converted
 - Delete field
-  - no data can be converted
+  - No data can be converted
 - Change data_type
   - Convert data on read/write
 - Move field
   - Handled by searching for change_nbc_previous_name on backend and current XML
   - This is complex, since we may have to search many elements to find the one which was renamed.
 Changing depths makes this harder.
   - Currently implemented up to a single depth change, though multiple are possible within this design